 - Freedom Force vs. The 3rd Reich when you're in Cuba and Russian bombers are attacking.
 A target appears on the ground where the bombs are dropped.
 Its best to avoid standing in that target.

 - The Meteor skill in Diablo II places a flaming bullseye on the ground where the meteor will impact.
 While this applies both to the monsters' and players' meteors, monsters aren't bright enough to know they should avoid standing on a big flaming target.

-- In Red Alert 3: Uprising, the Allies have an artillery vehicle called the Pacifier FAV.
+- In Command & Conquer: Red Alert 3: Uprising, the Allies have an artillery vehicle called the Pacifier FAV.
 Before shooting its slow-traveling but long-ranged and EXTREMELY explosive shell, it marks the target area with crosshairs.
 Getting inside the crosshairs may be hazardous to your health.

 - R-Type III has an inversion of this trope.
 In stage 4, a metal melting plant, a crosshair appears at certain points of the stage.
 You must make an effort to position yourself INSIDE the crosshair◊ or else you will be crushed by a HUGE metal compactor.